Bacolod City Domestic Airport

 It was classified as such by the Air Transportation Office, a body of the Department of Transportation that is responsible for the operations of all other airports in the Philippines except the major international airports.
 As of February 2007, Cebu Pacific had increased its number of flights from Manila to Bacolod.
 The airport surpassed the Iloilo City Mandurriao Airport in the number of arriving passengers.

-The airport was built by the Lopez family in 1936 to serve the Iloilo - Negros Air Express Company's flights to and from Bacolod, Iloilo and Manila.
+The airport was built by the Lopez family in 1936 to serve the Iloilo–Negros Air Express Company's flights to and from Bacolod, Iloilo and Manila.
 It was bought by Philippine Airlines after World War II.
 The Bacolod City Domestic Airport ceased operations on 17 January 2008, prior to the opening of the Bacolod–Silay Airport which began operations the day after.
-As of 2012, the airport is closed to air traffic however the terminal now serves as a ticketing office for Philippine Airlines, while the Cebu Pacific Terminal around 400m from the main terminal was made into an Aviation School for aircraft mechanics, as well as ground pilot training.
+Though the airport closed, the main terminal building was converted to ticketing offices, while the Cebu Pacific Terminal around 400m from it was made into an Aviation School for aircraft mechanics, as well as ground pilot training.
+Between 2014 until 2017, the main terminal was demolished and a small portion of it currently remains, serving as a Philippine Airlines ticketing office.

-In 2016, Senator Franklin Drilon suggested to the city government of Bacolod to re-develop the whole airport grounds into a business park, following the success of converting the Mandurriao Airport in Iloilo City into a central business district.
+In 2016, Senator Franklin Drilon suggested to the city government of Bacolod to re-develop the whole airport grounds into a business park, following the success of converting the Mandurriao Airport in Iloilo City into Iloilo Business Park.